Jump to content

 As a regional alliance, local and regional processes of change are particularly close to our hearts in the context of the aforementioned key topics.
 Structural change in Lusatia, demographic change in Saxony as a whole, and structural, cultural and political differences between urban and rural areas are of particular interest and will shape project work in the coming years.

 Our institutions are all faced with the task of rethinking the forms of project and mediation work practiced to date.
-In the future, we want to focus more on local and participatory formats so that our partner institutions continue to be perceived and also used as spaces of the social public.
+In the future, we want to focus more on local and participatory formats so that our partner institutions continue to be perceived and also used as spaces of the societal public.
 It is therefore also important to include those who have been reached little or not at all by previous offerings.
 The transfer between science, culture and society is a task for all of us, which we can master more efficiently with joint strategies.
 For this reason, too, we are very open to the addition of new partner institutions from Dresden and, if possible, also beyond the region.

 Participating Partners